Hindley's Cruelty in Wuthering Heights

 Edgar Linton remarks on Heathcliff's long hair and Heathcliff flings hot apple sauce all over his perceived rival.

-Hindley grabs Heathcliff and uses this as an excuse to beat him with his fists and locks him away for the evening.
+Hindley grabs Heathcliff and uses this as an excuse to beat him with his fists and he locks him away for the evening.

 After Hindley's Wife Dies, He is Diabolical in His Treatment of Heathcliff

 Nelly relates that Hindley's treatment of Heathcliff would have made a fiend of a saint.

-Heathcliff endures all and stays because of his love for Catherine, but when he feels she, too, has forsaken him, that is the final straw, and he disappears and is gone for three years.
+Heathcliff endures all of it and stays because of his love for Catherine, but when he feels she, too, has forsaken him, that is the final straw, and he disappears and is gone for three years.

 Heathcliff acquires wealth and transforms his rough outward appearance.

 He goes to Wuthering Heights in search of Catherine, dressed as a gentleman, and Hindley, curious about Heathcliff's obvious change in circumstances, invites him inside.
 Heathcliff beats Hindley at cards.
 When Hindley sees Heathcliff has lots of money, he invites him to return.
 Heathcliff offers to pay a generous amount to rent out Catherine's old bedroom, so that he ca go over to Thrushcross Grange to see Catherine (who is now married to Edgar).
 Hindley readily agrees, his eye on making a goodly amount to fund his questionable habits.

 Hindley continues his course of dissipation and Heathcliff takes advantage and keeps lending Hindley money, eventually to the point that Hindley offers his land as collateral; and thus, Heathcliff positions himself to slowly gain control of Wuthering Heights.